Stuart-Mouse/lead-sheets/notes.md

 ## Implementing builtin casts

-There's no reaosn we should be using some ridiculous dynamic cast for all casts in lead sheets we should at least have builtin casts for the numeric types, I think This is not a major concern at the moment, but it something we probabyl should take care of soner or later The only benefit of staying with the current way of doing casts is that we can catch and report failed casts as runtime erros, and choose to ignore them.
+There's no reason we should be using some ridiculous dynamic cast for all casts in lead sheets we should at least have builtin casts for the numeric types, I think This is not a major concern at the moment, but it something we probabyl should take care of soner or later The only benefit of staying with the current way of doing casts is that we can catch and report failed casts as runtime erros, and choose to ignore them.